Rajyadavpro/OCR/README.md

 Security: Do NOT store real secrets in source control.
 Keep `.env` out of git.

+Tip: Copy `.env.example` to `.env` and fill in values before running the app.

 ## Run locally (Python)
 1. Create and activate a venv (PowerShell):